Oedipus at Colonus: Fate

 While the two other plays about Oedipus often bring up the theme of a person's moral responsibility for their destiny, and whether it is possible to rebel against destiny, Oedipus at Colonus shows Oedipus's resolution of the problem.
 In Oedipus Rex, he was told by Tiresias, "You bear your fate and I will bear mine," a message repeated by the Chorus, but scorned by Oedipus, who like his father has believed he can escape his fate.
 In Oedipus at Colonus, he declares that even though fate, which literally means "necessity" in ancient Greek, is something we must suffer as beyond our choice in its power of necessity and is not a person's creation, we must also find a way to work with it.
 The key line in the play is when Oedipus declares, "Let us not fight necessity," and Antigone adds, "For you will never see in all the world a man whom God has let escape his destiny!"

 Guilt

 Oedipus at Colonus suggests that, in breaking divine law, a ruler's limited understanding may lead him to believe himself fully innocent; however, his lack of awareness does not change the objective fact of his guilt.

-Determination of guilt is complex, as illustrated by the dichotomy between the blessing and the curse upon Oedipus.
+The presented view of determination of guilt is complex, as illustrated by the dichotomy between the blessing and the curse upon Oedipus.
 He has committed two crimes that render him a sort of monster and outcast among men: incest and patricide.
-His physical suffering, including his self-inflicted blindness and lonely wandering, is his punishment.
-Oedipus is "rationally innocent" – that he sinned unknowingly – which decreases his guilt, allowing his earthly sufferings to serve as sufficient expiation for his sins.
+His physical suffering, including his self-inflicted blindness and lonely wandering, is his 'punishment'.
+In the play Oedipus is "rationally innocent" – that he sinned unknowingly – which decreases his guilt, allowing his earthly sufferings to serve as sufficient expiation for his sins.
 In death, he will be favored; the place in which he dies will be blessed.